15 October, 2020

 sassy supports logo

-This month is Breast Cancer Awareness Month, an annual campaign which aims to increase awareness of the disease that affects millions of women (and men!) around the world every year.
-We’d be remiss not to shine a light on the Hong Kong Breast Cancer Foundation (HKBCF), who are constantly working to advocate for better breast cancer care in the city.
+October is Breast Cancer Awareness Month, an annual campaign which aims to increase awareness of the disease that affects millions of women (and men!) around the world every year.
+In this Sassy Supports, we shine a light on Hong Kong Breast Cancer Foundation, a non-profit organisation that dedicates itself to advocating for better breast cancer care in the city.

-Hong Kong Breast Cancer Foundation: Polly Cheung & Eliza Fok
+Hong Kong Breast Cancer Foundation: Lymphedema Care Centre Opening

-Tell us about your charity.
+Tell us about your organisation.
 What does the Hong Kong Breast Cancer Foundation do?

-Dr. Polly Cheung (pictured above, left) founded the HKBCF because of a patient she met.
-The patient had fought through many difficult and painful treatments to survive stage II breast cancer, but later ended her own life due to the emotional trauma of mastectomy.
-To breast cancer patients, psychological support is equally important as medical treatment.
+Dr. Polly Cheung was inspired to set up the HKBCF because of a patient she met.
+The patient had fought through many difficult and painful treatments to survive stage II breast cancer but later ended her own life due to the emotional trauma of mastectomy.
+To breast cancer patients, psychological support is just as important as medical treatment.
 This is a lesson the HKBCF holds dear.

-Since 2005, the charity has been providing patient support services to breast cancer patients, survivors and their families.
-In 2010, the HKBCF founded its own Breast Health Centre, a clinic that offers quality breast screening services at an affordable fee (or for free for underprivileged women).
+Since 2005, the charity has provided patient support services to breast cancer patients, survivors and their families.
+In 2010, the HKBCF founded its own Breast Health Centre, a clinic that offers quality breast screening services at an affordable fee (and for free for underprivileged women).
 The HKBCF also conducts breast cancer-related research and uses this to support its advocacy for better breast cancer policies in Hong Kong.

 Breast Cancer Awareness Month is a good opportunity to remind women to establish the habit of regular breast screening, which will lower their chance of having to undergo invasive treatment and financial burden.

 As the Hong Kong Breast Cancer Foundation does not receive any financial support from the government, your support means a lot to women in the community, and especially to breast cancer patients.
-This year, we are holding our signature fundraising event – Pink Together 2020.
-It’s not only a great opportunity to support the HKBCF, but also an important reminder for people to stay breast aware, as insufficient exercise is the biggest risk factor of breast cancer.
-Join us at www.pinktogether.hk and get moving now!
+Don’t miss the HKBCF’s signature fundraising event, Pink Walk, which will be taking place at the Peak on Sunday, 15 October.
+Not only is it a great opportunity to support the foundation’s ongoing efforts, but also an important reminder for people to stay breast aware, as insufficient exercise is the biggest risk factor of breast cancer.
+Today is the registration deadline, so be sure to sign up here if you want to join in!

 Back to top